KevinRSX/Limited-Linking-Kindergarten/README.md

 # Limited Linked Kindergarten

+This is the master branch of a work-in-progress Java game project.
+Check out `release1` branch or [download]( https://github.com/KevinRSX/Limited-Linking-Kindergarten/releases ) for the v1.0 release of this game.

 ## Setting up Workspace

 Operations in this section happens only when you are trying to work on this project on a new device.
 All steps are performed in `master` branch.